hedyhli/gelim/README.md

 [More screenshots](#screenshots)

-You get a simple line-mode browser interface to navigate URLs, plus a pager to view pages.
-Seriously, what more do you want?
+You get a simple line-mode browser interface to save and navigate Gemini, Spartan, and Nex URLs, plus a pager to view pages.
+Nothing else.

 **Table of contents**